 U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-Short-Term Energy Outlook
+Short-Term Energy and Winter Fuels Outlook

-Global Crude Oil and Liquid Fuels
+Global Petroleum and Liquid Fuels

 a Weighted by oil consumption.